 Francene is a clinical psychologist and supervisor, experienced with over 12-years of working within several settings, including university psychology clinics, public and private hospitals, group private practices, solo private practice, and community organisations.
 Across these settings, Francene has worked with individual and group clients across the lifespan, mostly from young people (13+ years) to older adults (75+ years).
 Francene has specialized expertise in working with people experiencing stress, anxiety, depression, low self-esteem, relationship challenges, parenting, grief and loss, life transitions and adjustments, chronic pain, complex trauma, panic, obsessions and compulsions, anger, and more.

-The clinical and supervisory expertise Francene has developed over many years has resulted in expertise in working within the following evidence-based therapeutic approaches: acceptance and commitment therapy (ACT); emotion-focused therapy (EFT); attachment therapy for individuals, couples, and families; compassion-focused therapy; mindfulness based cognitive-behaviour therapy (MiCBT); cognitive-behaviour therapy (CBT); schema therapy; and solution-focused (brief) therapy.
+The clinical and supervisory expertise Francene has developed over many years has resulted in expertise in working within the following evidence-based therapeutic approaches: acceptance and commitment therapy (ACT); emotion-focused therapy (EFT); eye-movement desensitisation reprocessing (EMDR); attachment-focused therapy; compassion-focused therapy; mindfulness based cognitive-behaviour therapy (MiCBT); cognitive-behaviour therapy (CBT); and schema therapy.

 With every unique person or group, there is a unique approach.
 Through nurturing a safe and supportive therapeutic relationship, Francene works collaboratively with people to find the right approach for them.
 Francene most recently worked as the Clinic Director of the Australian Catholic University Psychology Clinic and in a group private practice.
 Francene now works and manages her own clinic and supervises for all pathways to registration as a psychologist.
 Francene has been a full member of the Australian Psychological Society and APS College of Clinical Psychologists for over 10-years.
 To learn more about services provided by Dr Francene Hemingway at Healing Connections Psychology click here.